qingqing-QA/E-commerce-API-Testing-Framework-Python-Pytest-Requests-/README.md

 A scalable and production-style API automation testing framework built using **Python**, **Requests**, and **Pytest**.

-This project simulates real-world API testing scenarios for an e-commerce system, covering core business flows such as authentication, product retrieval, and cart operations.
+This project simulates real-world API testing scenarios for an e-commerce system, covering core business flows such as login, add products, and checkout.

 It is designed with modular architecture and reusable components to support maintainability and scalability in real QA environments.